Revenues Up 22%; Company Raises Full Year Revenue and Updates Earnings Guidance

 Loss on Extinguishment of Debt

-Perficient repurchased a portion of its 2023 Notes during the third quarter of 2020, which resulted in a loss on extinguishment of debt.
-Perficient believes that excluding this loss from its non-GAAP financial measures is useful to investors because the expense is infrequent and not reflective of the company’s business performance.
+Perficient repurchased its 2023 Notes in 2020 and 2021, which resulted in a loss on extinguishment of debt.
+Perficient believes that excluding this loss from its non-GAAP financial measures is useful to investors because the expenses are not reflective of the company’s business performance.

 Dilution Offset from Convertible Note Hedge Transactions

 It is Perficient’s current intent to settle conversions of the Notes through combination settlement, which involves repayment of the principal portion in cash and any excess of the conversion value over the principal amount in shares of our common stock.
 We exclude the shares that are issuable upon conversions of the Notes because we expect that the dilution from such shares will be offset by the convertible note hedge transactions entered into in August 2020 and September 2018 in connection with the issuance of the Notes.